Vera Scantlebury Brown: Career

-In 1937, following her report on infant welfare for the National Health and Research Council, the Commonwealth Government allocated £100,000 for the benefit of pre-school children, from the Coronation Commemoration Grant.
+In 1937, following Scantlebury Brown report on infant welfare for the National Health and Research Council, the Commonwealth Government allocated £100,000 for the benefit of pre-school children, from the Coronation Commemoration Grant.
 In 1938 the Australian Association of Pre-School Child Development was established, together with the Lady Gowrie Child Centres.
 The preventive work carried out at these centres in all states was largely the result of Dr. Scantlebury Brown's efforts.

-In 1944, pre-school activities including payment of subsidies to free kindergartens were also placed under her supervision, and her vision and enthusiasm achieved a further success in 1945, when the State Government decided to bring under the Health Department the care of expectant mothers and all children to six years of age.
+In 1944, pre-school activities including payment of subsidies to free kindergartens were also placed under Scantlebury Brown's supervision, and her vision and enthusiasm achieved a further success in 1945, when the State Government decided to bring under the Health Department the care of expectant mothers and all children to six years of age.